DataDog/chef-datadog/README.md

 **Note for Chef 11 users**: please use these additional dependency version contraints for compatibility with Chef 11:

-**Note for Chef 13 users**: if you're using Chef 13 and chef_handler 1.x, you may have trouble using the dd-handler recipe.
-The known workaround is to update your dependency to `chef_handler >= 2.1`.

 ```
 cookbook 'apt', '< 4.0'
 cookbook 'chef_handler', '< 2.0'